News about Boston Post Canes for towns in New Hampshire (NH)

 September 2006: the cane was awarded to Virginia Wiggin Dolloff (age 96) by Stratham town officials.
 Other Stratham recipients of the cane include Dewitt C. Jewell, Hannah H. Barker (the first woman in town to receive the cane), Ralph Parkman, Florence Bigelow and Bertha Chase.(via the Exeter News-Letter)

-Tilton awarded its cane to Raymond Hinds, age 100, in March 2007.
-Raymond is unique among cane holders in that he used to sell the Boston Post newspaper as a boy (for 6 cents).
+Mar 2007: Tilton awarded its cane to Raymond Hinds, age 100, in March 2007.
+Raymond was unique among cane holders in that he used to sell the Boston Post newspaper as a boy (for 6 cents).

 Troy continues to award their Boston Post Cane.
 In 2009 at their Old Home Days celebration it was presented to Iver Olson by members of the Troy Select Board. (via emails from Barbara Wingardner and Catherine Callegari)